Meeting Announcements & Minutes

 Board Designees

-Julie Chen, Ph.D.
+Julie Chen, PhD

-Chancellor for Research and Innovation, UMASS Lowell (Board designee for President Marty Meehan)
+Chancellor, UMass Lowell (Board designee for President Marty Meehan)

-Julie Chen, Ph.D.
+Julie Chen, PhD

-Chancellor for Research and Innovation, UMASS Lowell (Board designee for President Marty Meehan)
+Chancellor, UMass Lowell (Board designee for President Marty Meehan)

 Dr. Julie Chen is the Chancellor for Research & Economic Development and a Professor of Mechanical Engineering at the University of Massachusetts Lowell (www.uml.edu).
 As the Chief Research Officer, Dr. Chen also oversees industry partnerships, technology transfer, startups & innovation, core research facilities, centers & institutes, and economic development programs.
 She has fostered and supported many collaboration models including unique co-location partnerships with Raytheon and the Natick Soldier RDE Center (HEROES), and 3 NSF Industry-University centers in wind energy, biomanufacturing, and 3D Printing.
 With support from the Commonwealth (M2I2), UMass Lowell established the first center in the nation to integrate three Manufacturing USA institutes (AFFOA – smart textiles, NextFlex – flexible electronics, and ARM – robotics) under the Fabric Discovery Center (FDC) umbrella.
 The FDC, in cooperation with the University’s Medical Device incubator (M2D2) and Innovation Hub, will work with industry to create new technologies in areas such as wearable electronics, medical textiles, performance clothing, robotics & automation, physical therapy and rehabilitation.